hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="alicloudwriteconfig"></a>
 # **AliCloudWriteConfig**
-> void AliCloudWriteConfig (AliCloudWriteConfigRequest aliCloudWriteConfigRequest, string alicloudMountPath = null)
+> void AliCloudWriteConfig (AliCloudWriteConfigRequest aliCloudWriteConfigRequest, string alicloudMountPath = "alicloud", TimeSpan? wrapTTL = null)

 Configure the access key and secret to use for RAM and STS calls.